dbgjerez/workshop-tekton-argocd/README.md

 The power of Tekton can be combined with ArgoCD as a Continous Deployment tool, getting a CI/CD complete cycle.

 # Tools
-* OpenShift Pipelines 1.9 (Tekton Pipelines: v0.41.1)
+* OpenShift Pipelines 1.10.3
-* OpenShift GitOps
+* OpenShift GitOps 1.8.3
+* Openshift 4.13

 # Installation